d4n3sh/thedaneshproject/content/posts/2011-11-15-install-ubuntu-fonts-on-fedora-16.md

 `su -c 'chmod 755 /usr/share/fonts/ubuntu-font-family'`
 7. Scan and build the fonts cache files for the new Ubuntu files.
 cd /usr/share/fonts
-su -c &#8216;fc-cache ubuntu-font-family&#8217;
+su -c &#8216;fc-cache ubuntu-font-family'

-That&#8217;s it, you should now be able to use the Ubuntu fonts in your applications and documents.
+That's it, you should now be able to use the Ubuntu fonts in your applications and documents.

-Here&#8217;s a video of the process.
+Here's a video of the process.
 [How To install Ubuntu Fonts on Fedora 16][1]

  [1]: http://www.youtube.com/watch?v=-OYU7AZ09JE